Internet-of-People/mips/new/mip_process_and_guidelines.md

 - Send a message back to the MIP author with the next step.

-Many MIPs are written and maintained by developers with write access to the Mercury codebase.
+Many MIPs are written and maintained by developers with write access to the MIPs repo.
 The MIP editors monitor MIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don't pass judgment on MIPs.
 We merely do the administrative & editorial part.